Theatre nominees in this year’s TV and films awards season

 Playing the title role herself, Viola Davis gave an incredible performance in the film and is subsequently nominated this season across all ceremonies.
 In his last acting role before he passed, Chadwick Boseman’s posthumous performance was championed by critics in its release.
 Across all major award ceremonies, Chadwick Boseman is nominated for his performance as Levee.

 One Night in Miami

 Kemp Power’s stage play has yet to receive its Broadway premiere.
-But, with a variety of nominations for its 2020 film adaptation, One Night in Miami’s move to Broadway seems imminent.
-Leslie Odom Jr. is nominated across all major film ceremonies for his portrayal of Sam Cooke, with the original song “Speak Now” acknowledged in respective best original song categories.
+But, with a variety of nominations for its film adaptation including Best Adapted Screenplay at the Oscars, One Night in Miami’s move to Broadway could be imminent.
+Leslie Odom Jr. is nominated across all major film ceremonies for his portrayal of Sam Cooke including the 2021 Academy Awards, with the original song “Speak Now” acknowledged in respective best original song categories.
 Listen to Leslie Odom Jr singing “Speak Now” here.

-One Night in Miami’s Regina King has also been nominated for best director at the Golden Globes and Critics Choice Awards, with all actors appreciated by means of two nominations relating to the outstanding performance by the entire ensemble.
+One Night in Miami’s Regina King was also been nominated for best director at the Golden Globes, with all actors appreciated by means of two nominations relating to the outstanding performance by the entire ensemble.

 The third series of midwest American crime drama Ozark sees Laura Linney play Wendy Byrde, PR guru turned lobbyist.
 For her performance in the latest series, she’s nominated in the respective categories at the Golden Globes and SAG Awards that celebrate the best performances by actresses in drama series.